Rescue Leadership

 Thi Pham

-Thi has loved dogs of all shapes and sizes her entire life, with a special place in her heart for senior pugs and their sassy royal cousins, the pekingese.
+Thi has loved dogs of all shapes and sizes her entire life, with a special place in her heart for senior pugs and their sassy cousins, the pekingese.
 Sparked by adopting her first senior special needs pug in 2014, she's been involved in supporting pug rescues ever since.
 After moving to the Pacific Northwest in 2021, Thi began volunteering with Pacific Pug Rescue where she helps with events, fosters, provides transport for the adorable pups in the rescue, and lends a hand wherever needed.
-She advocates for rescuing a dog whenever you can —especially those that are older or with special needs because of how rewarding it is and how special they are.
+She advocates for rescuing a dog whenever you can, especially those that are older or with special needs because of how rewarding it is and how special they are.
 A self-professed “geezer guardian” at heart, she also loves live concerts, art, and exploring the beautiful Pacific Northwest.

 Sarah and her family have lived and worked in the Portland area since 1993 and enjoy all the natural beauty and hiking opportunities in the northwest.